French77/doc-installation-guide/docs/burn.rst

 Using Windows
 `````````````
-In Windows, right-click the ISO file and select ``Burn disk image``.
+In Windows, right-click the ISO file and select :menuselection:`Burn disk image`.

-Select ``Verify disc after burning`` to make sure the ISO was burned without any errors.
+Select :menuselection:`Verify disc after burning` to make sure the ISO was burned without any errors.

 Using Mac
 `````````
-In Mac OS, right-click the ISO file and select ``Burn Disk Image to Disc``.
+In Mac OS, right-click the ISO file and select :menuselection:`Burn Disk Image to Disc`.